 Cain brings of his labor, just as we all must.
 But, as the story progresses it is the soul-nature and intent of Cain that becomes more and more the issue.
 ‘I worked hard for this grain,’ Cain says to himself.
 ‘I give a fair share,’ he analyzes.
 The problem is that Cain’s whole approach to God is divisive, possessive, nor does Cain truly give his first, or best fruit.

-All of the root problems of man might be represented in these brief moments with Cain: lack of faith and faithfulness, lack of gratitude, lack of unity and oneness with God, lack of relationship, insistence on one’s own values, which in Cain’s case are the values of a crude initiate.
+All of the root problems (separation) of man might be represented in these brief moments with Cain: lack of faith and faithfulness, lack of gratitude, lack of relationship, unity and oneness with God, insistence on one’s own values, which in Cain’s case are the values of a crude initiate.
 Cain gives according to the laws and standards he has set up for himself.
 He is all about his inner law, vanity, and how he perceives conditions.
 He is not about the grace and goodness of God, nor relationship to Him.
 Cain represents the mortal world.

 Many valued principles of the Way are illustrated in the story of Cain and Abel.
 Through the attributes of faith and gratitude Abel lays the groundwork for man’s future revelation into the spirit of God.
 By contrast, Cain falls under subjugation to the laws of self.
 It is the ‘I’, the ego, which commands him.
 As we will later discover, Cain continues along this bent, as the generations of Cain will prove.
 Concerning the individual, this is in part why enlightenment teachings prescribe ‘ending the self’, or ‘giving yourself away’ as is the Christian ethos, to the end that the person may more fully receive enlightened mind.